Perspective | Trump built a career on magic words. The spell broke at the debate.

 As for order: Trump not only tolerates chaos, he manufactures it.
 A few years ago, Netflix developed software called Chaos Monkey to intentionally provoke failures in its system so engineers could determine vulnerabilities.
 Trump is a chaos monkey for our democratic system, and he’s exposed countless areas where it’s not fully equipped to deal with corruption of the executive branch, executive overreach or a president who openly pines to be an authoritarian.
 But unlike with Netflix’s version, we can’t just terminate the program — at least not until Jan.
 20.

 Trump’s tendency to invoke what he perceives as magic words is most dangerous when it’s crossed with his serial lying.
-He has repeatedly said he will protect the health care of people with preexisting medical conditions, insisting that he was standing up for them, even as his administration is in court trying to overturn the Affordable Care Act, which offers just such protections.
+He has repeatedly said he will protect the health care of people with preexisting medical conditions, insisting that he is standing up for them, even as his administration is in court trying to overturn the Affordable Care Act, which offers just such protections.
 He issues executive orders with no substance or force of law, as if that’s as good as actually doing whatever the order says he’s going to do.

-This obsession with magic phrases is also why Trump has been so reluctantto explicitly condemn white supremacy using exactly those words, going so far as to tell the far-right Proud Boys to “stand by and stand back,” which they enthusiastically interpreted as an endorsement.
+This obsession with magic phrases is also why Trump has been so reluctant to explicitly condemn white supremacy using exactly those words, going so far as to tell the far-right Proud Boys to “stand by and stand back,” which they enthusiastically interpreted as an endorsement.
 (Trump later denied this was an meant to encourage the group, claiming he knew nothing about them.
-On Thursday night, before he announced his positive covid-19 test, he told Sean Hannity on Fox News: “I condemn the KKK.
+On Thursday night, before he announced his positive coronavirus test, he told Sean Hannity on Fox News: “I condemn the KKK.
 I condemn all white supremacists.
 I condemn the Proud Boys.
 I don’t know much about the Proud Boys, almost nothing.
 But I condemn that.”)

 The Department of Homeland Security has identified white-supremacist groups as the country’s single largest domestic terrorism threat, and if the president took law and order literally, speaking against that threat would not be difficult.
-But he largely hasn’t, because condemning white supremacy — saying it overtly, out loud, on television — would also be a magic phrase, one that turns off the racist elements of his base.
+But he hasn’t, because condemning white supremacy — saying it overtly, out loud, on television — would also be a magic phrase, one that turns off the racist elements of his base.

 Too much of his rise in politics involved magic phrases that signal racism — before “law and order,” there was “birth certificate,” telegraphing the racist lie that Barack Obama wasn’t born in the United States.
 So Trump can’t undo the effects of those incantations with another that should come easily to anyone: “I condemn white supremacist groups.”